Swolebrain/frontend-nanodegree-mobile-portfolio/README.md

 ===========================================================
 Re-downloaded the original pizza image to get rid of blurriness.
 Added a pizza-sm image that is much more compressed and is used for the mover elements.

+Kept track of randomPizzaContainers in a global variable called allPizzas.

+Made sure that .length attributes of arrays werent accessed in the end condition test of loops and that counter variables were compared against static variables instead.

 Please make sure you use my hosted website (www.swolebrain.com/mobile_portfolio) for the pagespeed insights test.
 My web server is running apache 2.2 with mod_pagespeed configured so it minifies, concatenates and embeds css files automatically so long as they are within certain length limits.
 I have pagespeed score of 99.

 SEQUENTIAL NOTES